It’s easy to make spelling mistakes. All writers make them. Sometimes, however, words have more than one accepted spelling.

 As a noun, you will need to pay attention to your intended audience.
 License is used in American English, but British English writers prefer licence for the noun sense of this word.

 You can remember to reserve licence for British audiences since it is spelled with a c, like pence.
-A pence is equal to 1/100 of a British pound, so it should be easy to remember that a licence is, too.
+Pence, a term more commonly used in British circles, is equal to 1/100 of a British pound, and since pence and licence both contain the letter c, it should be easy to remember that both are British spellings.